What Is The Employee Lifecycle?

 - Retention – Employee engagement, Attrition rate

 It’s worth noting here that at ‘Exit’, the goal is not necessarily to attach a specific KPI but instead to gather feedback and data to impact KPIs in the other stages.
-For example, by using this stage to understand why people are leaving the organization, you can step in to make improvements in the retention stage to reduce your attrition rate.
+For example, by using this stage to understand why people are leaving the organisation, you can step in to make improvements in the retention stage to reduce your attrition rate.

 While each stage has its own KPIs, they’re all interdependent, with each one having an impact on KPIs in the same and different stages in the lifecycle.